These days you are spoiled for choice when it comes to picking a robo-advisor who can manage your money automatically.

 Personal Capital Review:

 Personal Capital sets itself apart from other robo-advisors by connecting clients enrolled in its advisory service to human financial advisors.

 |Personal Capital Pros||Personal Capital Cons|

-Clients with $200,000 or more invested are assigned a second financial advisor.
+Clients with $200,000 or more invested are assigned a second dedicated financial advisor.

-Personal Capital has higher fees than other robo-advisors but lower than the average personal financial advisor.
+Personal Capital charges higher fees than pure robo-advisors who offer no human advice but less than the average human financial advisor.

 |Annual, Transfer, Closing Fees||None|

 Personal Capital will manage the following accounts and will advise on accounts that it will not manage, such as 401(k)s and 529 Plans.

 Personal Capital Tax Strategy

 Personal Capital allocates assets across taxable and tax-advantaged accounts to optimize for tax consequences.